epccs/RPUadpt/Hardware/Evaluation/readme.md

 bus.write_i2c_block_data(42, 0, [0])
 chr(bus.read_i2c_block_data(42,0, 2)[1])
 '1'
-# with command 0 on I2C1 the local address is was seen as ascii '1' or 49
+# with command 0 on I2C1 the local address is showed as ascii '1' or 49
 bus.write_i2c_block_data(42, 2, [0])
 chr(bus.read_i2c_block_data(42,0, 2)[1])
 '0'
-# command 2 showed the bootload address which was '0'
+# command 2 on I2C1 showed the bootload address which was '0'
 # which will be canged to '1' with command 3
 bus.write_i2c_block_data(42, 3, [49])
 chr(bus.read_i2c_block_data(42,0, 2)[1])